 - Best Bluetooth earbuds: NuraLoop headphones

-- Best noise-canceling headphones: Bose Noise Cancelling Headphones 700
+- Best noise-cancelling headphones: Bose Noise Cancelling Headphones 700

 - Best on-ear headphones: Grado SR60e